G. H. Elliott: Life and career

 He was born George Henry Elliott in Rochdale, Lancashire, in 1882.
 He and his family emigrated to the United States when he was four.
 There he played juvenile parts on stage including the title role in Little Lord Fauntleroy.
 He was a member of the Primrose and West Minstrels at the age of nine where he first blacked up, in a style considered at the time to be a "thoroughly respectable form of music hall and seaside entertainment".
 Unlike earlier performers who blacked their face while colouring their lips white, Elliott used a more naturalistic "chocolate coloured" make-up over his face and lips, giving him his unique bill matter.

 In 1901 the family returned to Britain, where he continued to perform on the music hall stage.
 He made his London debut on 10 March 1902 at Sadler's Wells Theatre.
 After a number of years treading the boards he rose to top of the bill.
 He was influenced by Eugene Stratton, who also used to black up, and he sang some of Stratton's songs, particularly "Lily of Laguna", which he sang in tribute to his hero.
 Among the songs particularly associated with him are "Idaho", "The Honeysuckle and the Bee", "I Used to Sigh for the Silvery Moon" and "Sue, Sue, Sue", many written by Herman Darewski and Lester Barrett.
 He made over 100 records, his first on a wax cylinder in 1904 and his last in 1960.
-In 1912 and 1914, he was the best-selling recording artist for the company His Master's Voice.
+In 1912 and 1914, he was the best-selling recording artist for His Master's Voice.